Acupuncture is a branch of Traditional Chinese Medical (TCM) which has been practiced for over 5000 years.

 5. Electroacupuncture (electrical current): Electronic alternating current devices provide very strong stimulation to acupuncture points.
 Acupuncture needles are placed and then electrical leads that fit around the needles are attached.
 The strength of the stimulus is adjustable.
 EAP is typically used for acute and chronic pain, and is the technique of choice for intervertebral disc disease with paralysis and other cases where nervous tissue damage is present.

-6. Laser Acupuncture (LAP): The use of cold, low intensity lasers to stimulate acupuncture points is achieved by the use of two types of laser: helium-neon gas tube and gallium-arsenite diode (an infrared light emitter).
+6. Laser Acupuncture (LAP): The use of Class IV lasers to stimulate acupuncture points.
 LAP can be done rapidly and is especially useful for acupoints that are in sensitive or dangerous areas of the body.

 7. Gold Beads (implantation): Long-term stimulation of acupuncture points can be achieved by implanting gold beads or wire.
 In general, it is reserved for severe conditions in which other acupuncture techniques have failed and/or Western medicine is not effective.
 It is also recommended for use in animals that won’t tolerate regular acupuncture treatments, or those that have advanced osteoarthritis.
 Gold beads are also used to control seizures, gingivitis-stomatitis in the cat and chronic sinusitis-conjunctivitis.